-Welcome to the blog of Kathleen Sheets, Associate Pastor of First Presbyterian Church of Holt, MI.
+Welcome to the blog of Kathleen Henrion, Associate Pastor of First Presbyterian Church of Holt, MI.

 In eighth grade God called me to ministry and life hasn’t been quite the same since.
 This call has led me to study telecommunications at Ball State University and receive a Masters of Divinity from Union Presbyterian Seminary.
 In September 2012 I became pastor of First Presbyterian Church of Jesup, IA and in September 2014 I will begin a call as Associate Pastor of First Presbyterian Church of Holt, MI.